 Avoiding crop damage from residual herbicides

 When researching the residual activity and cropping restrictions following herbicide application, the herbicide label is the primary source of information and should be read thoroughly.
-This fact sheet supports those labels by providing a background explanation of how herbicides break down and extra notes on some specific herbicides used in broadacre cropping.
+Following is an explanation of how herbicides break down and how some specific herbicides are used in broadacre cropping.

 What are the issues?